UmarIgan/UmarIgan/README.md

 My name is Umar.
- - I graduated from University of Gaziantep, Engineering of Physics
+ - I graduated from University of Gaziantep, Engineering of Physics.
  - I am currently working at tapu.com, a marketplace for real estate auction.
  - My title is Data Analyst and as a data analyst i work on maintaining Dashboards, building algorithmic desicion systems, building data pipelines, analysing and manipulatig data and mining data from different sources.